kgavrilov1905/CDC_Dataset_Analysis/README.md

 evidence that different racial demographics have strong linear correlation, the hypothesis test indicates otherwise for most variables.
 Most likely that is due to addition of the fruit consumption variable in the model, where the graph does not include it.
+Hawaiian and Pacific Islander has the highest coefficient, which indicates this ethnicity has the highest obesity rate controlling for the fruit intake and physical activity levels.

-Repeating the same procedure for other demographics to find that gender, income and education do not have strong evidence of a relationship between other variables.
+Repeating the same procedure for other demographics to find that income and education also have strong evidence of a relationship between other variables, whereas gender does not.
+From the summary of these models, people with higher income, and people with some college or technical school education are more likely to have obesity.

 ## Analysis of total obesity rates for every state